DanielleYasso/Gems-Game/README.md

 Object Oriented Programming
 ===========================
-This game requires python2.6 or greater and pyglet 1.2alpha, as of the time of writing.
+This game requires python2.6 or greater and pyglet 1.1.4, as of the time of writing.

 This tutorial walks you through building a game using [Danc's Miraculously Flexible Game Prototyping Graphics for Small Worlds](http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html).
 We've built a (relatively brittle) game engine on top of the [Pyglet game library](http://www.pyglet.org/), a small OpenGL-based game library for python.

-Here's a small sample of what the output looks like when you're done.
+Here's a small sample of what the output could look like when you're done.

 ![Screenshot](http://i.imgur.com/M1cV3eT.jpg)